 Treatment for Zolpidem Addiction

 Zolpidem is not a safe medication, especially for anyone with a history of addiction.
 There are a lot of adverse effects and hidden dangers associated with zolpidem dependency.
 If you are a person that struggles with insomnia, it is much safer to try other alternatives.
 Finding out the underlying cause of your insomnia and treating that, behavioral therapy, or improving your sleep habits are much better options.
 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based addiction treatment.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer, call us today for a confidential assessment.